If your car is totaled, the first thing to remember is that the insurance company is not your friend.

 But the first step is to evaluate your own insurance policy.
 That means reading the fine print.
 Gone are the days when insurance companies were in lockstep about how they would determine a car a "total loss" -- that rule of thumb was damage equal to 70 percent of the car's value -- and what they would pay.

-Today, total-loss thresholds vary by state (you can check the basics here).
+Today, total-loss thresholds vary by state.
 And insurers often have internal, more generous guidelines, says CarInsurance.com consumer analyst Penny Gusner.

 "There is no need to routinely check with your car insurance company to see how it determines if a car is totaled out or not.
 The threshold for a car being declared a total loss doesn't change that often," says Gusner.
 "However, when consumers first obtain a policy they should find out when their insurer considers a vehicle to be a total loss.
 Ask what the threshold is and how the car insurance provider calculates actual cash value, since that plays a part in the total-loss situation."